Freddie Fallon

 “The known is finite, the unknown is infinite; intellectually we stand on an islet in the midst of an illimitable ocean of inexplicability…our business in every generation is to reclaim a little more land” –Thomas Henry Huxley, Evolutionary biologist.

-I am passionate about creating an inclusive sense of belonging for students, student leadership development, harm reduction, and helping students identify their version of success.
-I have worked in higher education for the last six years in a variety of functional areas including identity-based advocacy, orientation, transition and retention, fraternity and sorority life, and leadership development.
+I am passionate about creating an inclusive sense of belonging for students, leadership development, harm reduction, and helping students identify their version of success.
+I have worked in higher education for the last eight years in different functional areas, including identity-based advocacy, orientation, transition and retention, fraternity and sorority life, and leadership development.
 I have a B.A. from Willamette University in American Ethnic Studies and History and a M.S. in Educational Administration with an emphasis in Student Affairs Administration in Higher Education from Texas A&M University (Gig 'em!).

-I like to spend my free time fly-fishing, hiking, watching anything in the Star Wars universe, reading, browsing record stores, going to concerts, and finding the best cappuccino in NE England!
+I spend my free time fly-fishing, hiking, watching anything in the Star Wars universe, reading, browsing record stores, going to concerts, and searching for the best flat white in NE England!

 Hi there!
 I’m Maisy and I’m a second year Sociology student at Durham University.
 I’m passionate about working to make the education system a more accessible and equal environment.

 Hello!
-I'm Edie, currently a Geography student at Durham University, with aspirations to enter into the sustainable agriculture and environment world once I graduate.
+I'm Edie, a Physical Geography student at Durham University, with aspirations to enter the sustainable agriculture and environment world once I graduate.
 I'm really interested in how we can marry together the developing needs of humanity in a time of climate change and planetary uncertainty.